-Reindeer Secret: There are over 500 reindeer that help Santa, and they sleep in large nests—high up in the trees.
+Reindeer Secret: There are over 500 reindeer who help Santa and the elves.
+Little do people know they sleep in large nests—high up in the trees.

 A: Chris Kringle was born in the year 1900.
 In the year 2021 he'll be 121 years old.
 According to some sources, he should live to the year 2200.
 Other scientists believe that he could live forever, based on his unique DNA from Ancestry.com

 Santa Secret: Yes, those are turkey's pulling his sleigh before he met the reindeer.

 A: Not any time soon.
 There are reasons why Santa could live a very long time, like Noah from the Bible.
 Similar to how we put fruits and vegetables in the refrigerator to make them last longer, this is why Santa moved to the chilly North Pole—so he can live longer!

 Santa Secret: The Kringle brothers claim these are the keys to living a long time; eat healthy, stretch your muscles, get regular exercise and plenty of rest.
 Also— don't let stress bother you.

 A: Yes, Santa's beard is real.
 But he does trim it after Christmas and grows a new one out each year.